 Activities in Moorea

-Like any other aqua centeric vacations, there is so much to do in the Society islands of the French Polynesia from Snorkeling to Scuba diving to Paddle boarding, with many remote islands a few minutes away for a picnic with your sand in the feet.
+Like any other aqua-centric vacations, there is so much to do in the Society Islands of French Polynesia from Snorkeling to Scuba diving to Paddleboarding, with many remote islands a few minutes away for a picnic with your sand in the feet.
 In Moorea during mating season, August to October, you can go on a whale watching tour with resident marine biologist Dr. Michael Poole.
 Another incredible experience is an encounter at the Moorea Dolphin Center, the only natural refuge where you can swim and play with dolphins.
 For some adventure and exhilaration, you can try parasailing or skydiving and enjoy unforgettable panoramic views of the island.
 You can also explore the scenic hillsides by Jeep or ATV (which we highly recommend) or on foot.
-There are a variety of hiking trails suitable for everyone from the casual walker to the high intensity hiker.
+There are a variety of hiking trails suitable for everyone from the casual walker to the high-intensity hiker.
 Regardless of how you prefer to get there, plan to see the view from Belvedere Lookout.

 Bora Bora with Kids

-I don’t know why we waited so long to visit Bora Bora, that is what our kids said too, why didn’t we come here before?!
+I don’t know why we waited so long to visit Bora Bora, that is what our kids said too… Why didn’t we come here before?!
 Every December we spend a few days at a beach resort, it has been Cancun or the Caribbean for most years, sometimes Hawaii.
-We never made the trek out to the French Polynesia – it is a 9 hour flight from LA to Tahiti and a 1 hour and a few hundred dollars flight to Bora Bora but oh so worth it.
-May be because it is marketed as a Honeymoon destination but we loved visiting Bora Bora with kids.
+We never made the trek out to French Polynesia – it is just a 9 hour flight from LA to Tahiti and a 1 hour (and a few hundred dollars flight) to Bora Bora but oh so worth it.
+Maybe because it is marketed as a Honeymoon destination but we loved visiting Bora Bora with kids.

 The short flight doubles as a scenic flight where you can see the pretty blue shades of the lagoon and ocean water and the islands.
 Once you land in the scenic little airport on the Motu in Bora Bora you are in paradise already, it is probably the tiniest and prettiest we have ever seen.
 Your resort boat is waiting to whisk you to away and you feel like a little celebrity when the staff meets you with leis!
 Bora Bora is so picturesque with the barrier reef, turquoise lagoon and in the center of the island are the remnants of an extinct volcano rising to two peaks, Mount Pahia and Mount Otemanu.